Note to Editors: Photos of the new ACT Board Members and Board Chair are available upon request.

 Throughout his distinguished international career in accounting, Jules W. Muis has led the development and implementation of a broad range of accounting principles and regulations across both the public and private sectors.

 Muis, a Dutch national with dual American citizenship, began his career with Philips Electronics and Time Life.
 In the 1970s he served as Secretary-General of Union Eur-Audit based in Brussels, and became a partner at Ernst & Young and its predecessor firms, where he had leadership roles in the Netherlands, Africa, and across Europe.

 Muis was later named president of the Dutch Institute of Registered Accountants, Vice President and Controller at the World Bank, and Director General and Chief Internal Auditor at the European Commission.

-Since formally retiring in 2004, Muis has continued to serve in accounting leadership roles, including on a Select Committee of the United Kingdom House of Lords, as Chair of the Audit Committee of the International Baccalaureate Organization, and as a member of the Audit Committee of the International Criminal Court in The Hague, Netherlands.
+Since formally retiring in 2004, Muis has continued to serve in accounting and auditing leadership roles, including as Chair of the Audit Committee of the International Baccalaureate Organization (IBO), member of the Board of Auditors of the European Stability Mechanism (ESM), and as a member of the Audit Committee of the International Criminal Court in The Hague, Netherlands.

 Muis also serves, at the recommendation of the World Bank, on the Public Interest Oversight Board overseeing standard setting for the global audit profession.